Ian and Ashley's Adoption Story: Look What God Has Done

 November 30, 2016

 You know how there are some people who stir your heart to love Jesus more simply by knowing them?
-That's how I feel about this sweet CAC couple, Ian and Ashely.
+That's how I feel about this sweet couple, Ian and Ashely.
 Watching God work in their lives as they followed His lead through the twists and turns of their adoption journey has encouraged and challenged my faith.
 As you read Ashley's words about their journey, I have no doubt that you will be encouraged as well.

 Look What God has Done (by Ashley)